tax amnesty guidelines for non-resident U.S. citizens

 Foreign Bank Account Reporting (FBAR) is a form required by the IRS from U.S. citizens who own or have signing authority over a foreign financial account, including a bank account, brokerage account, mutual fund, unit trust, or other types of financial accounts.

-Owner-manager, educational services, 15 employees
+Owner-manager, professional services, 20 employees